Podcast of this Chapter

 “I am warning you,” the tenacious fairy said.
 “You don’t know whom you’re messing with.”

 I couldn’t resist.
-I said, “That would sound a lot more intimidating coming from someone a bit taller.”
+“That would sound a lot more intimidating coming from someone a bit taller.”

-Pea Blossom’s eyes flared.
-She reared back, and the orb of blue light around her grew.
+Her eyes flared.
+She reared back.
+The blue orb around her grew.

 Me and my big mouth.
 This wasn’t going to be good.

-I couldn’t sit there passively.
-Someone was going to get hurt.
-I weighed the options and swallowed the blood that had pooled between my cheek and gums.
-I concentrated, shaping the fear and confusion of the passengers to form a wall of protective energy around the bus.
+I weighed the options, swallowing the blood that had pooled between my cheek and gums, and concentrated to shape the fear and confusion of the passengers into a wall of protective energy around the bus.

 That’s when Pea Blossom turned her attack on the horses.
 The horses had no idea what was attacking them, which according to horse logic, meant they should go crashing through the crowded streets of London at full speed.